SonaliSuri/MastersProject/README.md

 1. Spin up 12 EC2 instances on AWS on 3 different region (4 EC2 on each region)
 2. Update the constant.py, app.py to have the path for these EC2 instances
 3. You will have to generate a public key to connect to the EC2 instances.
-4. SSH to your EC2 instances and run below steps (from 1-4) on each EC2 instance.
+4. SSH to your EC2 instances and move the required files to each EC2 and run below steps (from 1-4) on each EC2 instance.
 You can now run step 5 and 6 from your local or have it run from another EC2 in the same cluster.

 # ScalablePBFT_New
 As per the below order run the below commands (each command per new terminal):